 Digital chlorine factory in Leverkusen

 New technologies mean entirely new opportunities: Covestro is paving the way towards a bright digital future – also in Germany.
-The company is continuing to digitize its chemical production at seven sites.
+The company is continuing to digitize its chemical production at six sites.
 In Leverkusen, for instance, chlorine production recently received a new, state-of-the-art cell voltage measurement device using fiber optic technology.

 Covestro deploys 3,000 electrolysis elements to produce around 360,000 tons of chlorine each year at the site, along with caustic soda and hydrogen as by-products.
 Now, MODA boxes have been installed to ensure production can run smoothly around the clock.
 They are connected to each of the 3,000 elements.
 This ensures even the smallest deviations from specified values can be tracked.
 MODA boxes transmit signals to the computer via the powerful fiber optic cables.
 Special software then evaluates the electrical impulses within milliseconds.
 The upgrade will be carried out at the sites in Dormagen and Krefeld-Uerdingen as well.